cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

 <tr>
         <th >Definition</th>
         <td>
         Compliance from the standpoint of IT security means making sure your business meets the regulatory and legal requirements for the data or intended use that are applicable to your industry or vertical.
 For example, there are differing IT security compliance standards for payment card processors (PCI), healthcare organizations (HIPAA) and firms doing business in the EU (GDPR).
-By achieving compliance, you can avoid fines and sanctions, as well as avoid the financial and reputational damage associated with data breaches.
+By achieving compliance, you can avoid fines and sanctions, as well as avoid the financial and <!-- cspell:disable -->reputational damage associated with data breaches.
             <br/><br/>
             Violations of certain regulatory compliance requirements may result in legal punishment, including federal fines.
 E.g. PCI compliance, HIPAA, SOX, GDPR etc. Some of these regulations are put in place to protect the consumers, hence service providers are required to demonstrate compliance with the appropriate requirements on a continuous basis and non-compliances can lead to heavy fines.
             <br/><br/>